nlordell/p8-controller/README.md

 With the standard input and output methods, or if the `SERIAL` interfaces were flushed in the order that they were queued, then there would only be 1 frame of delay.
 One possible alternative is to use named pipes, while piping standard output to one side.
 This allows you to use `PRINTH` to request new controller data, which gets flushed right away.
+This, however, has one minor disadvantage that you `PRINTH` logging.
 Something like this:

 ```sh